 Please remember to present Home and Host institutions and your passion for science!
 Use pictures showing you at work but also after-work.
 Do not sound too abstract, avoid scientific jargon, use short sentences.
 The material is to advertise IMMUNO-MODEL COST research, promote you, and will be shown in social media for public audience.

-The material has to be sent directly to Working Group 5 Leader Barbara Breznik (barbara.breznik@nib.si) and to WG-5 Co-leader Rosalinda Sorrentino (rsorrentino@unisa.it) within 30 days after the end of your STSM.
+The material has to be sent directly to Working Group 5 Leader Barbara Breznik (barbara.breznik@nib.si) and to WG-5 Co-leader Rosalinda Sorrentino (rsorrentino@unisa.it) within 30 days after the end of your STSM and before October 23 2024

+.

-Failure to submit the scientific report & dissemination materials, and Host acceptance within 30 days from the end date of the STSM will effectively cancel the Grant.
+Failure to submit the scientific report & dissemination materials, and Host acceptance within 30 days from the end date of the STSM and before October 23 2024 will effectively cancel the Grant.

 By applying for this grant, the participant acknowledges that he/she is aware that his/her data and dissemination material will be collected, stored, processed and used for the purposes of the activities of the IMMUNO-model COST action CA21135 in accordance with the General Data Protection Regulation (GDPR).